Menu Search

 Returning Officers also appoint Additional Assistant Returning Officers (AARO).

 AAROs are located in communities without a resident Returning Officer.
-The AARO reports to the Returning Officer, or the Assistant Returning Officer, for the electoral district.
+The AARO reports to the Returning Officer, or the Assistant Returning Officer, for that electoral district.

 On polling days, the AARO assumes the role of Deputy Returning Officer for their community.